Pricing and related data used in BSC processes includes:

 Market Index Data Volume and Price

-Market Index Data (MID) is used in the calculation of the Reverse Price for each Settlement Period, and reflects the price of wholesale electricity in the short-term market.
+Market Index Data (MID) is used in the calculation of the Market Index Price for each Settlement Period, and reflects the price of wholesale electricity in the short-term market.
 You can find an explanation of how it is calculated and used in the Market Index Definition Statement (MIDS).

 MID Volume (in MWh) and Price (in £/MWh) for every Settlement can be obtained from the ELEXON Portal.